‘We can’t give up on humanity’: Ghanaians fight antigay law

 A new law in Ghana threatens to roll back LGBTQ+ rights, part of a bigger wave of antigay legislation in Africa.
 But activists are not giving up the fight.

-“It’s an open door to violence,” adds Larissa Kojoue, an LGBT rights researcher for Human Rights Watch.
+“It’s an open door to violence,” adds Larissa Kojoué, an LGBT rights researcher for Human Rights Watch.
 “Anybody can talk to you badly, aggress you physically, morally, in so many ways because the law allows it.”

 Ghana’s new law is the latest in a series of recent policy shifts across Africa that have chipped away at the rights of LGBTQ+ people.
 These laws are jeopardizing the freedoms and safety of an already vulnerable group of people, the laws’ opponents say.
 Still, activists and leaders are not letting the rollbacks happen in silence.
 In Ghana, for instance, activists have pushed for a presidential veto, and now, they’re challenging the law before the country’s Supreme Court.